-C-corps must pay corporate income taxes, which are capped at 21% under the new tax law.
+C-corps must pay corporate income taxes, which pay a federal tax rate of 21% currently.
 C-corps are subject to double taxation since owners also have to pay taxes on dividends on their personal returns.

 An S corporation, or S-corp, is considered a pass-through entity.
 Rather than being taxed at the federal corporate tax rate, income is passed through to shareholders and taxed as individual income.
-The new tax law allows pass-through businesses to deduct up to 20% of qualified business income.
+Federal tax law allows pass-through businesses to deduct up to 20% of qualified business income.

 A benefit corporation, or a B-corp, is a mission-driven for-profit corporation.
 B-corps must pay corporate taxes and may be required to submit annual reports showing community contributions.
 Besides having ownership of the company, B-corp shareholders are responsible for making sure the corporation remains profitable and contributes to the public good.